 Even though a lot of things are obvious, list them anyway.
 Here are some common assumptions:

-- The site will be hosted at ____ (GoDaddy, of course).
+1. The site will be hosted at ____ (We hope you'll always use GoDaddy hosting).

 6. Intellectual Property